I wrote this in response to a post from David at How to Beast. It’s a great post but I’m going to give it my own slant.

 You need to realize that your life is in your hands.
 You have to rise up and take responsibility for your life.
 No one else will do it for you, no matter how much “entertainment” you give them.You cannot build a solid foundation on something that's constantly changing.
 Click To Tweet

-If you want to break the cycle of validation, the cycle of people pleasing, the cycle of just being an all around pushover, it’s important that you do these three things:
+If you want to break the cycle of validation it’s important that you do these things:

 You must have guiding principles that govern your life from which you never deviate.
 What are they?

-Are you a man of integrity?
-A man of self-discipline?
-A man of execution?
+Are you a person of integrity?
+A person of self-discipline?
+A person of execution?

 If you don’t know what these principles are or what they stand for, you are a prime sucker for…sucking up.

 If you don’t know where you’re going, any road will get you there.

 Anybody can just lead you down any path and you’ll gladly follow along.